-Wilfred Spence Field - Born April 29, 1915 in Winnipeg, Manitoba – Died March 17, 1979 was a professional ice Hockey defenceman.
+Wilfred Spence "Wilfy" Field - Born April 29, 1915 in Winnipeg, Manitoba – Died March 17, 1979 was a Canadian ice Hockey defenceman and coach.

-Field played all his minor and junior in Winnipeg, and played two years with the local Monarchs of the Manitoba Junior Hockey League, helping the Monarchs win the MJHL Turnbull Cup and the Memorial Cup championship in 1935.
+Field played all his minor and junior in Winnipeg, and played two years with the local Monarchs of the Manitoba Junior Hockey League / MJHL, helping the Monarchs win the MJHL Turnbull Cup and the Memorial Cup championship in 1935.

 Field turned pro with the IAHL's Providence Reds in 1935-36 season.
-He was called up by the New York Americans for his first two NHL games in 1936-37 but other wise spent two more years in the minors waiting for a chance at the big leagues.
+He was called up by the New York Americans for his first two NHL games, making his NHL debut on January 30, 1937 at the Montreal Forum.
+He spent spent two more years in the minors waiting for a chance at the big leagues.

-Loaned to Buffalo (AHL) by Montreal with Frank Eddolls, Ken Mosdell and cash for the loan of Lorrain Thibeault, October 24, 1945., and then signed with the AHL's Buffalo Bisons for the next three years, helping them win the AHL Calder Cup championship in 1946.
+Loaned to Buffalo of the American Hockey League / AHL by Montreal with Frank Eddolls, Ken Mosdell and cash for the loan of Lorrain Thibeault, October 24, 1945., and then signed with the AHL's Buffalo Bisons for the next three years, helping them win the AHL Calder Cup championship in 1946.

 Field then played for the Houston Huskies of the United States Hockey League / USHL in the 1948-49 season, then rejoined the Bisons for the 1949-50 season, before going back to the USHL, this time with the Kansas City Royals during the 1950-51 season.